riyadomf/flippit/Readme.md

     ```

 3.  **Trigger Initial Scoring:**
-    * scoring can be done from UI
+    * Scoring can be done from the UI

     *   **Open your browser to:** `http://127.0.0.1:8000/docs` for API's interactive documentation
     *   Find the `/process-scores` endpoint, click "Try it out," and then "Execute."